 Recognize & Realize

-Recognize that you want to really curb your spending and save money.
-Realize what that concept means.
+Recognize that you want to really curb your spending and save money to improve your financial health.
+Realize what that concept means for your financial status.
 You are going to have to give up something (or a lot of things).
 I think we all know we don’t need to spend so much money on XYZ or that we do not need XYZ, and then we find a way to justify spending on XYZ.
 I wanted these black boots a few years ago.
 Did I need them?
 Nope.
 I wanted them, they were on sale and they were a good price too (my justification), and I got them.

 Now, I approach buying beyond “do I need them right now,” which is usually no. However, I ask myself other questions, not only to help justify my purchase but also to either hold off or not purchase at all.
 Then I ask – will I need them a month or a few months from now?
 Can I save and buy this later?

 Budgeting isn’t easy.
 And I have always said Andy is better at this than me, but I have been working more on this.
 As a Huntington Ambassador, I have discovered the Huntington Heads Up® tool that helps me know when to splurge and when to save.

 With the Huntington Heads Up tool, we create budgets for categories like eating out, which has subcategories like breakfast, lunch, and dinner.
 And this is the cool part (because this is where I can come up short), Huntington helps set up budgets based on our spending history.
 Personally, for me, tracking all the expenses can be daunting and tedious, so I like that this was done for me.